qtdatainc/SAM-Coin/doc/tor.md

     -onlynet=onion  Make outgoing connections only to .onion addresses.
 Incoming connections are not affected by this option.
-This option can be specified multiple times to allow multiple network types, e.g. onlynet=ipv4, onlynet=ipv6, onlynet=onion, onlynet=i2p.
-                    Warning: if you use -onlynet with values other than onion, and the -onion or -proxy option is set, then outgoing onion connections will still be made; use -noonion or -onion=0 to disable outbound onion connections in this case.
+This option can be specified multiple times to allow multiple network types, e.g. ipv4, ipv6 or onion.
+If you use this option with values other than onion you *cannot* disable onion connections; outgoing onion connections will be enabled when you use -proxy or -onion.
+Use -noonion or -onion=0 if you want to be sure there are no outbound onion connections over the default proxy or your defined -proxy.

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./bitcoind -proxy=127.0.0.1:9050
+    ./samcoind -proxy=127.0.0.1:9050

-## 2. Automatically create a Bitcoin Core onion service
+## 2. Automatically create a Samcoin Core onion service

-Bitcoin Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Bitcoin Core automatically creates an onion service to listen on.
+Samcoin Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, Samcoin Core automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Bitcoin Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if Samcoin Core is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the bitcoind debug log, pass `-debug=tor`.
+To see verbose Tor information in the samcoind debug log, pass `-debug=tor`.

 ### Control Port